Kxinghello/blooket-hack/README.md

 # How to Use
-First, copy the script that you want to use from the dedicated file.
+- copy the script from its specific file
-Then, type in `javascript:` into the adress bar.
+- go on blooket and type `javascript:` into the URL bar
-Afterwards, paste in the script that you have copied.
-Once you have finished that, just press enter to activate the hack.
-The Blooket hack should work immediately after.
+- press enter
+- then the cheats should run